Research

 Interpretability in AI

-I build transparent ML models that deliver clear, auditable decisions—crucial for healthcare, finance, and regulatory environments.
-My work in deep-learning-augmented symbolic regression yields parsimonious equations with human-readable form:
+I build transparent AI models that deliver clear, auditable decisions—crucial for healthcare, finance, and regulatory environments.

 Symbolic Regression